For more information regarding the Centers for Medicare & Medicaid Services (CMS) coverage of Alzheimer's drugs for Medicare patients, click here.

 AMYLOID-RELATED IMAGING ABNORMALITIES

-ARIA-E and ARIA-H can occur together.
-ARIA-E can be observed on MRI as brain edema or sulcal effusions and ARIA-H as microhemorrhage and superficial siderosis.
-ARIA can occur spontaneously in patients with AD.
-ARIA-H generally occurs in association with ARIA-E. Reported ARIA symptoms may include headache, confusion, visual changes, dizziness, nausea, and gait difficulty.
+Medications in this class, including LEQEMBI, can cause ARIA-E, which can be observed on MRI as brain edema or sulcal effusions, and ARIA-H, which includes microhemorrhage and superficial siderosis.
+ARIA can occur spontaneously in patients with AD, particularly in patients with MRI findings suggestive of cerebral amyloid angiopathy (CAA), such as pretreatment microhemorrhage or superficial siderosis.
+ARIA-H generally occurs with ARIA-E. Reported ARIA symptoms may include headache, confusion, visual changes, dizziness, nausea, and gait difficulty.
 Focal neurologic deficits may also occur.
 Symptoms usually resolve over time.

 Incidence of ARIA